Good Reasons to Never Buy Real Fur

 The first duty of any government is the nation’s security, and animal welfare is linked to human health.
 The appalling conditions on fur farms are perfect for viruses to mutate and spread (COVID-19 was identified on nearly 500 fur farms during the pandemic, and led governments in Italy, Denmark and the Netherlands to ban the practice.

-The uncomfortable truth is this: as long as we allow the import of fur products into Britain, we are complicit both with the suffering of those animals, and the risks that come with it.
+As long as we allow the import of fur products into Britain, we are complicit both with the suffering of those animals, and the risks that come with it.
 I say it’s time we stop exposing the country to this potential danger, all for a bit of fashion.
 Ruth Jones MP

 Even “Faux Fur” Can Be a Trap